Middle Eastern Inspired Chicken Dutch Oven Camping Recipe

 • Seal the bag, toss to coat the chicken and marinate in a refrigerator or camp cooler for about an hour.

-• Heat 12-inch cast iron Dutch oven to medium heat (you can cook this recipe on a camp stove, RV stove or over a campfire.)
+• Heat 12-inch cast iron Dutch oven to medium heat (see * Note).
+You can cook this recipe on a camp stove, RV stove or over a campfire.

 • Coat bottom of the Dutch oven with the remaining 1 tablespoon of olive oil.